MGM Macau

 MGM Macau (美高梅; formerly known as MGM Grand Macau) is a 35-story, 600-room casino resort in Sé, Macau.
-Under a sub concession approved by the Macau government, the project is owned and operated as a 50–50 joint venture between MGM Resorts International and Pansy Ho, daughter of Macau casino magnate Stanley Ho.
+Under a sub concession approved by the Macau government, the project is owned and operated as a 50-50 joint venture between MGM Resorts International and Pansy Ho, the daughter of Macau casino magnate Stanley Ho.
 The sub-concession is one of several examples of new casino construction following the end of the government-granted monopoly held for decades by Stanley Ho.

 History

-The MGM Grand Macau was opened on 18 December 2007 at a cost of US$1.25 billion.
+The MGM Grand Macau was opened on 18 December 2007 at a cost of US $1.25 billion.

 The property was renamed to MGM Macau, as part of MGM Mirage's 2010 rebranding to MGM Resorts International.

 On 18 April 2011, an initial public offering was announced.
 Under the agreement, Pansy Ho would receive a 29 percent stake in the company, MGM China Holdings Ltd, which was created as a listing vehicle for the IPO.
 MGM Resorts would hold 51 percent and the public would receive 20 percent.
-The company raised US$1.5 billion from its IPO on the Hong Kong Stock Exchange at the top price of the range.
+The company raised US $1.5 billion from its IPO on the Hong Kong Stock Exchange at the top price of the range.